googlearchive/appengine-googleanalytics-python/README.md

 an application, and get a tracking id.
 - Set the *GA_TRACKING_ID* constant in tracking.py to the Google Analytics tracking id of your application.

-- Set the *application* parameter in the app.yaml file to be your App Engine app id.
+## Running the demo
+- Run the *build.sh* command to build and run the demo.

 ## Contributing changes